Javed Khan writes:

 Today sees a watershed moment in the way that the UK Government deals with child poverty, as MPs decide whether to give final assent to the Welfare Reform and Work Bill [they did].

-There are children in the UK living in poverty, made more shocking by the fact the majority – over 60 per cent - of their parents are in paid work.
+There are 3.7 million children in the UK living in poverty, made more shocking by the fact the majority – over 60 per cent - of their parents are in paid work.

 Currently, how well the UK is tackling child poverty is measured by how much income families have, and the Government must report on its progress.